Nobuhle Dlamini: Professional career

 Dlamini finished T4 at the LET Final Qualifying for the season 2014 and turned professional, becoming the first female professional golfer from her country.
 In her rookie year on tour, Dlamini played in 15 tournaments and made 4 cuts.
-She also started in the Pilsen Golf Challenge on the LET Access Series, where she finished T3, one stroke away from a playoff.
+She also started in the Czech Ladies Challenge on the LET Access Series, where she finished T3, one stroke away from a playoff.
 In 2015, she played mainly on the LET Access Series with a best finish at the Larvik Ladies Open, where she finished third, again one stroke away from a playoff.

 In 2016, Dlamini attended the LPGA Q-School and made three starts on the U.S.-based Symetra Tour in 2017, making one cut.

 In 2018 and 2019, she found success on the Sunshine Ladies Tour, where she won seven tournaments and the 2019 Order of Merit.

 In 2019, Dlamini was back on the LET, with finishes of T12 in the Lacoste Ladies Open de France and T15 in the Estrella Damm Ladies Open.
 She was T24 at the inaugural Saudi Ladies International in 2020.
 She started 2021 with a T10 at the Investec South African Women's Open.